awsdocs/amazon-ecs-developer-guide/doc_source/security-iam-awsmanpol.md

 ## AmazonECSTaskExecutionRolePolicy<a name="security-iam-awsmanpol-AmazonECSTaskExecutionRolePolicy"></a>

-The `AmazonECSTaskExecutionRolePolicy` managed IAM policy grants the permissions needed by the Amazon ECS container agent and AWS Fargate container agents to make AWS API calls on your behalf\.
+The `AmazonECSTaskExecutionRolePolicy` managed IAM policy grants the permissions that are needed by the Amazon ECS container agent and AWS Fargate container agents to make AWS API calls on your behalf\.
 This policy can be added to your task execution IAM role\.
 For more information, see [Amazon ECS task execution IAM role](task_execution_IAM_role.md)\.

 ### Permissions details<a name="taskexecution-iam-role-permissions"></a>

 The `AmazonECSTaskExecutionRolePolicy` managed IAM policy includes the following permissions\.
 Following the standard security advice of granting least privilege, the `AmazonECSTaskExecutionRolePolicy` managed policy can be used as a guide\.
-If any of the permissions granted in the managed policy aren't needed for your use case, create a custom policy and add only the permissions you require\.
+If any of the permissions that are granted in the managed policy aren't needed for your use case, create a custom policy and add only the permissions that you require\.
 + `ecr:GetAuthorizationToken` – Allows a principal to retrieve an authorization token\.
 The authorization token represents your IAM authentication credentials and can be used to access any Amazon ECR registry that the IAM principal has access to\.
 The authorization token received is valid for 12 hours\.
-+ `ecr:BatchCheckLayerAvailability` – When a container image is pushed to an Amazon ECR private repository, each image layer is checked to verify if it has already been pushed\.
-If it has, then the image layer is skipped\.
++ `ecr:BatchCheckLayerAvailability` – When a container image is pushed to an Amazon ECR private repository, each image layer is checked to verify if it's already pushed\.
+If it's pushed, then the image layer is skipped\.
-+ `ecr:GetDownloadUrlForLayer` – When a container image is pulled from an Amazon ECR private repository, this API is called once per image layer that is not already cached\.
++ `ecr:GetDownloadUrlForLayer` – When a container image is pulled from an Amazon ECR private repository, this API is called once for each image layer that's not already cached\.
 + `ecr:BatchGetImage` – When a container image is pulled from an Amazon ECR private repository, this API is called once to retrieve the image manifest\.
 + `logs:CreateLogStream` – Allows a principal to create a CloudWatch Logs log stream for a specified log group\.
 + `logs:PutLogEvents` – Allows a principal to upload a batch of log events to a specified log stream\.

-The `AmazonECSTaskExecutionRolePolicy` policy is shown below\.
+The following is an example `AmazonECSTaskExecutionRolePolicy` policy\.

 ```
 {